 Yes, terms and conditions can be legally enforced.
 During legal disputes with your customers and site visitors, you can rely on it for protection.

-That said while drafting the terms and conditions a few rules have to be kept in mind.
+That said, while drafting the terms and conditions, a few rules must be kept in mind.
 Those are:

 Please note that failure to follow these directives could render your site’s terms and conditions defunct.